Pittsburgh crèche

-The Pittsburgh Crèche is a large-scale crèche, or nativity scene, located on the outside courtyard of the U.S. Steel Tower in downtown Pittsburgh, Pennsylvania.
+The Pittsburgh crèche is a large-scale, American crèche, or nativity scene, that is located on the outside courtyard of the U.S. Steel Tower in downtown Pittsburgh, Pennsylvania.
 Since 1999, the crèche appears annually during the winter season from November's Light Up Night to Epiphany in January.

 It is the only authorized replica of the nativity scene in Saint Peter’s Basilica in Rome.
 It is sponsored by the ecumenical Christian Leaders Fellowship.

 History

 In 1989, local attorney Roslyn Litman pursued a case to the Supreme Court, which banned a nativity scene displayed in the Allegheny Courthouse due to its religious implications (in violation of the Establishment clause) in County of Allegheny v.
 American Civil Liberties Union.

-In wake of this ruling, the U.S. Steel Tower erected their own version of a crèche in downtown Pittsburgh, this time on privately owned land.
+In the wake of this ruling, managers of the U.S. Steel Tower erected their own version of a crèche in downtown Pittsburgh, this time on privately owned land.
 Louis D. Astorino, chairman of the architectural firm L.D.
 Astorino Companies, traveled to Rome and was inspired to recreate the nativity scene in Pittsburgh.

 The Pittsburgh Crèche Endowment Fund was created in 2006 to raise donations for the crèche construction and restoration each year.